BSI’s role as an EU Medical Devices Notified Body

-Our current primary focus is on track for BSI to be in the first wave of Notified Bodies designated under the up and coming 2016 Medical Device regulation and 2016 IVD Regulation and we are continuing to invest heavily to ensure we meet this objective.
-This will enable us to be one of the first EU Notified Bodies to offer full conformity assessment under the new regulations.
+Our current primary focus is on track for BSI to be in the first wave of Notified Bodies designated under the recently passed (April 5th) 2017 Medical Device regulation and 2017 IVD Regulation, and we are continuing to invest heavily to ensure we meet this objective.
+IGZ and RVA witnessed and surveillance audits are being scheduled, this will enable us to be one of the first EU Notified Bodies to offer full conformity assessment under the new regulations.

 In parallel we are well on our journey in partnering to transition all our clients to the ISO 13485:2016 standard.
 Furthermore, BSI is the leading global provider within the Medical Device Single Audit Programme Pilot and again we are investing heavily with a view to leading the final programme to be announced in early 2017.